-All basic licensure students must successfully pass all standardized exams from the junior year (Fundamentals, Adult Medical Surgical, Mental Health, and Pharmacology) prior to progressing to the senior level courses.
+All basic licensure students must successfully pass all standardized exams from the junior year (Fundamentals, Health Assessment, Adult Medical Surgical, Mental Health, and Pharmacology) prior to progressing to the senior level courses.
+The Standardized Kaplan exam for each course will count as 10% of the students' grade for each course.
+Students who score below the designated benchmark on the first attempt in a course will earn 75 course points for the exam.

 In order to be successful, students are required to obtain a passing score designated for each course according to course policy.
+The course coordinator will provide the benchmark for the respective course prior to the actual exam.
+The benchmark will vary from course to course.

-Students who are unsuccessful on the initial attempt will be required to develop and complete a remediation plan.
-In order for the student to be scheduled to repeat a test, evidence of remediation should be emailed to the Standardized Testing Coordinator and the course coordinator.
+If unsuccessful, the student may have up to 2 opportunities to retake the exam before the end of the subsequent semester, including summer semester.
+In order for the student to schedule a retake, evidence of remediation should be emailed to the Standardized Testing Coordinator and the course coordinator.
 After completing the remediation, students will have the opportunity to re-test.
-Students must take the test again at the next available testing time.
-Pre-arranged testing times will be scheduled through the Assessment Coordinator and the Testing Center.
-Students will be allowed to re-test only during these times.
+Students must retake the exam at the next available testing time.
+Pre-arranged testing times will be scheduled through the Standardized Testing Coordinator and the Testing Center.
+Students will be allowed to retake only during these times.